skeaneRW/100_days/README.md

 ### robot challenge 🤖

-guide your robot through a series of challenging obstacles and mazes.
+guide your [robot][https://reeborg.ca/index_en.html] through a series of challenging obstacles and mazes.

 ## day 7 (5/8/25):

 ### hangman 🤓

 review all of your python skills to create a hangman word puzzle game.

+## day 8 (5/9/25):

+### Ceasar Cipher 🏛️

+work with functions and inputs to create your own Cipher